salesforce/corr_based_prediction/README.txt

-ReadMe for Entropy Penalty paper:
+ReadMe for the paper "Entropy Penalty: Towards Generalization Beyond the IID Assumption":

 Version of softwares used: